Uncertainty-Aware Source-Free Adaptive Image Super-Resolution with Wavelet Augmentation Transformer: Experiments

-Following the design of DADA~\cite{DADA}, we adopt CDC~\cite{wei2020component} as the backbone network to achieve a fair comparison.
-We also conduct experiments using SwinIR~\cite{liang2021swinir} as the backbone to demonstrate that our method is not limited to specific network architectures, and results are provided in the Appendix.
+\textbf{Implementation Details.} Following DADA~\cite{DADA}, we adopt CDC~\cite{wei2020component} as the backbone network to achieve a fair comparison.
 Following DADA~\cite{DADA}, the training patch size is set to 48 $\times$ 48.
 We use the Adam optimizer with $\beta_1=0.9$, $\beta_2=0.999$ and a fixed learning rate of $2\times 10^{-6}$.
 The decay rate $\eta$ in Eq.~(\ref{eq:EMA}) is set to 0.999 to make the training process more stable.
 The temperature parameter $\tau$ in Eq.~(\ref{eq:gumbel}) is set to 0.1 to mitigate the impact on the performance of the teacher model while introducing stochasticity.
-The number of generated pseudo-labels $N$ is set to 5 to calculate the mean and variance.
+The number of generated pseudo-labels $N$ is set to 5.
 The levels of wavelet decomposition $l_1$ and $l_2$ in Eq.~(\ref{eq:loss_low}) are set to 1 and 3, respectively.
 For hyper-parameters in Eq.~(\ref{eq:loss_all}), the loss weights $\lambda_1,\lambda_2,\lambda_3$ are set to 0.01, 0.1, and 0.005, respectively.
 The proposed framework will converge after about 4000 iterations with a batch-size of 32.